ApesofWrath/ApesScouter/README.md

 * Apache
 * Passenger

-1. Make the Raspberry Pi an access point.
-[Guide](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md).
 1. Setup Apache as the webserver (Nginx should work as well).
 [Guide](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-debian-9)
-1. Clone this repository (I recommend doing it in /var/www/html).
+1. Clone this repository (take note of the directory).
-1. Follow the steps above, except for step 6. (**Note: in addition to setting a system environment variable, you may need to set the environment variable in your Apache virtual host file using `SetEnv`**)
+1. Follow the steps above, except for step 6. (**Note: in addition to setting a system environment variable, you may need to set the environment variable in your Apache virtual host file using `SetEnv` -> `SetEnv DB_PASS your_password`**)
 1. Setup Passenger.
 [Guide](https://www.phusionpassenger.com/docs/tutorials/what_is_passenger/)
 1. Start Passenger.